qiuweipku/Plain_language_summarization/README.md

 # Plain Language Summarization
-This repository provides the dataset and models' training details of the novel task of automated generation of lay language summaries of biomedical scientific reviews.
+This repository provides the dataset and model training details of the novel task of automated generation of lay language summaries of biomedical scientific reviews.
 Please refer to our AAAI-2021 paper [Automated Lay Language Summarization of Biomedical Scientific Reviews](https://arxiv.org/abs/2012.12573) for more details.

 ## Installation
 Run